 “AHF Products, with its proven track record for growth, has built a comprehensive portfolio of trusted flooring brands and represents an attractive opportunity to continue to transform the industry,” said Sam Loughlin, CEO of Paceline.
 “Leveraging our building products experience and a strong team at AHF, we expect to generate significant growth through organic opportunities and mergers and acquisition.”

-AHF Products, the largest U.S. wood flooring manufacturer by brand, has expanded its growing portfolio to include vinyl plank flooring, laminate and commercial flooring products.
-Its broad stable includes well-known brands such as Bruce, Capella, Hartco, HomerWood, Hearthwood, LM Flooring, Robbins, Hearthwood and, more recently, American OEM.
+AHF Products, the largest U.S. wood flooring manufacturer by brand, has expanded its growing portfolio to include several of the best vinyl plank flooring, best laminate flooring and best commercial flooring products.
+Its broad stable includes well-known hardwood floor brands such as Bruce, Capella, Hartco, HomerWood, Hearthwood, LM Flooring, Robbins, Hearthwood and, more recently, American OEM.

 Brian Carson, CEO of AHF Products, said the acquisition by Paceline—when finalized—will pave the way for continued investment in AHF’s aggressive growth plans and initiatives.
 Since AHF was acquired by AIP in November three years ago, it has grown, on average, by 20% each of the past three years—including 2020, the year the COVID-19 pandemic hit.